 development, and applied microeconomics.

 Daniel Mershon earned his B.S. in Mathematics from Washington State University in 2010, and then started teaching middle school and high school mathematics.
 While teaching, he earned a second B.S. in Economics, worked as a volunteer research assistant, and wrote the novel, Erebus Rising (available on Amazon.com).
-His research interests include international trade, development, and macroeconomics.
+His research interests include international finance and macroeconomics. website

 Chungeun Yoon graduated from Seoul National University in 2010 with a B.A. in Social Welfare, worked for four years with the Korea International Cooperation Agency (the South Korean government’s foreign assistance agency), and spent two years in Cambodia.
 Before coming to Notre Dame, he earned his M.A. in Economics from Georgia State University and worked as a research assistant.
 His research interests include applied microeconomics and development.